and I want to know what to expect.

 It’s important to brush your teeth 3 times per day.
 Brushing after each meal is ideal, however, many patients in braces are at school and can’t brush after lunch.
 In this case, brushing should be done before school, after school, and before bed.
 After lunch, use your Proxa-brush and/or swish with some water to remove bits of food until brushing can be done.

-It should take a total of 4 minutes to brush your teeth now, as you need to keep not only your teeth and gums clean but your braces too!
-Brush your top teeth for 2 minutes, then your bottom teeth for 2 minutes, then brush your tongue.
+It should take you twice as long to brush your teeth now, as you need to keep not only your teeth and gums clean but your braces too!
+Brush your top teeth for 2 minutes, then your bottom teeth for 2 minutes or as long as it takes to get them clean, then brush your tongue.
 Play some music during brushing to guage your time if you’re not using a power brush with built-in timer.

 Brushing with an Electric Brush